mcneel/rhino.inside-revit/docs/pages/_en/beta/samples/adaptive-components-with-grasshopper.md

 {% include youtube_player.html id="etVbQGZ3myg" %}

-## Setting up to use Adaptive comonents:
+## Setting up to use Adaptive components:

 1. Setup a standard Revit Adaptive component.
 1. Add the adaptive component to the revit project.